 Our son knows how to read labels.
 He knows the common ingredients to look for which include Mono- & Diglycerides, Glycerin, Glycerine, Polysorbate 60, Polysorbate 80, Tocopherols, and anything with Stearate, including Magnesium Stearate and Calcium Stearate.

 If he is in doubt, he doesn’t eat it.

 We’ve learned to assume everything has palm oil in it and be happily surprised when it doesn’t.
 He knows what he can order at the fast food restaurants if he’s out with friends.
 He says “no thank you” a lot to food.
 Sometimes it’s difficult.

 He’s a kid in a processed food, snack-all-the-time, food-rewards-for-everything world.

-However, we started this website as a way to empower our family — to feel like we were doing something to create awareness about the way palm oil is hidden in so many products.
-See About Us here.
+However, I started this website as a way to empower our family — to feel like we were doing something to create awareness about the way palm oil is hidden in so many products.
+See About Us.

 We wanted other people to start reading labels and to see how companies are hiding palm oil in so many ways.

 Most people just toss a box of Pop-Tarts and everything else in their carts without considering the ingredients.

 We didn’t think our son could be the only one who has a palm oil allergy or palm oil intolerance.
 Even for consumers who don’t have symptoms from palm oil and palm kernel oil, we know many avoid it for environmental reasons.